-How Can You Minimise Equity Release Setup Costs in the UK?
+How to Minimise Equity Release Setup Costs in 2025: 3 Key Strategies You Should Know!

 To minimise equity release setup costs, compare different plans to find low or no arrangement fees, avoid non-essential services, and seek out promotions or discounts from lenders.
 This strategic approach can significantly reduce initial expenses.